Rosamund Pike: Early life and education

-Acting career
+Career

+1998–2013: Early roles and breakthrough

-While she was still at Oxford, Pike acted in and directed various plays, including one by Simon Chesterman, who was then a graduate student.
-She made appearances on British television shows, including A Rather English Marriage (1998), Wives and Daughters (1999), and the miniseries Love in a Cold Climate (2001).
+While she was still at Oxford, Pike acted in and directed various plays, including one by Simon Chesterman who was then a graduate student.
+She made appearances on British television shows, including A Rather English Marriage (1998), Wives and Daughters (1999) and the miniseries Love in a Cold Climate (2001).
 She appeared as Sarah Beaumont in an episode of the series Foyle's War.

-After graduating, she was offered a role as a Bond girl and MI6 agent assigned to aid James Bond in Die Another Day, and also appeared in the show Bond Girls Are Forever and, shortly afterwards, the BAFTA tribute to the James Bond film series.
-She was the first Bond girl to have gone to Oxford.
-Pike then played Elizabeth Malet in The Libertine (2004), co-starring Johnny Depp, which won her the British Independent Film Award for Best Supporting Actress.
-In the same year, she portrayed Rose in Promised Land, a film about Israel, and starred as scientist Samantha Grimm in the cinematic adaptation of the computer game series Doom.
+After graduating, she was offered a role as a Bond girl and MI6 agent assigned to aid James Bond in Die Another Day, and appeared in the show Bond Girls Are Forever and, shortly afterwards, the BAFTA tribute to the James Bond film series.
+She was the first Bond girl to have attended Oxford.
+Pike played Elizabeth Malet in The Libertine (2004), co-starring Johnny Depp, which won her the British Independent Film Award for Best Supporting Actress.
+In the same year, she portrayed Rose in Promised Land, a film about Israel, and starred as scientist Samantha Grimm in film Doom, based upon the Doom video game series.

 In 2005, she appeared as Jane, the elder sister of Elizabeth (played by Keira Knightley), in Pride & Prejudice.
-Pike then starred in the film adaptation of Anne Michaels' novel Fugitive Pieces.
+Pike starred in the film adaptation of Anne Michaels' novel Fugitive Pieces.
 She starred as a successful attorney in the film Fracture, opposite Anthony Hopkins and Ryan Gosling.
 Pike was a judge at the Costa Book Awards in 2008.
 Her stage credits include Hitchcock Blonde by Terry Johnson and Tennessee Williams' Summer and Smoke, both in London's West End, and Gas Light at London's Old Vic Theatre.
 In 2009, she played the title character in Madame De Sade during the Donmar's West End season.